 The business environment was very challenging during the period of our previous plan.
 Our steel business responded with advanced digital transformation (DX) initiatives and capital investments to upgrade production bases, which led to fewer production problems and smoother repairs.
 Due to structural changes in the business, in March 2020 we decided to strategically restructure and consolidate the steel business as the first step toward creating a more robust corporate structure.
-Meanwhile, the engineering the pandemic, demonstrating its resilience.
+Meanwhile, the engineering business continued to generate stable earnings despite the pandemic, demonstrating its resilience.
 Initiatives and outcomes realized under the previous plan now form a vital foundation for our sustained growth into the future.